Aliases for KCND3 Gene

 - Spinocerebellar Ataxia 22 2

 Voltage-gated potassium (Kv) channels represent the most complex class of voltage-gated ion channels from both functional and structural standpoints.
 Their diverse functions include regulating neurotransmitter release, heart rate, insulin secretion, neuronal excitability, epithelial electrolyte transport, smooth muscle contraction, and cell volume.
 Four sequence-related potassium channel genes - shaker, shaw, shab, and shal - have been identified in Drosophila, and each has been shown to have human homolog(s).
 This gene encodes a member of the potassium channel, voltage-gated, shal-related subfamily, members of which form voltage-activated A-type potassium ion channels and are prominent in the repolarization phase of the action potential.
 This member includes two isoforms with different sizes, which are encoded by alternatively spliced transcript variants of this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KCND3 Gene

 KCND3 (Potassium Channel, Voltage Gated Shal Related Subfamily D, Member 3) is a Protein Coding gene.
-Diseases associated with KCND3 include spinocerebellar ataxia 19 and episodic ataxia/myokymia syndrome.
+Diseases associated with KCND3 include spinocerebellar ataxia 19 and brugada syndrome 9.
 Among its related pathways are Transmission across Chemical Synapses and Antiarrhythmic Pathway, Pharmacodynamics.
-GO annotations related to this gene include ion channel binding and A-type (transient outward) potassium channel activity.
+GO annotations related to this gene include ion channel activity and voltage-gated potassium channel activity.
 An important paralog of this gene is KCNA10.

 UniProtKB/Swiss-Prot for KCND3 Gene